NathanielJS1541/100_languages_template/README.md

 **Interested in joining an insane challenge?** Use this repository as a template to get started tracking your progress.

+## Credit

+I'd like to be clear that I didn't create this challenge, for that you'd have to thank (or blame...) [@jaredkrinke](https://github.com/jaredkrinke).
+I just wanted to create an easier to use template for other people to try out the challenge.

 ## Motivations

 I wanted to try createing a template repository, as I've never made one before.
 And hey, everyone's gotta start somewhere right?